Brazilian cities crack down on nightclubs after deadly fire

 Police said a flare that ignited the fire and was used by the band for visual effects was meant for outdoor use, the club’s emergency exit signs were not working and the only available exit was too small.

-Brazilians are outraged at what they see as lax regulation and corrupt officials whose oversights led to the tragedy.
+Outraged Brazilians blame what they see as lax regulation and corrupt officials for the tragedy.
 There are fears that similar fires could break out at other clubs and public venues, especially as the country gears up to host the soccer World Cup next year and the Olympic Games in 2016.

 Sensitivity is also growing in the run-up to next month’s Carnival celebrations, which feature throngs of unruly revelers in parades and street parties in cities across the country.